The impact of social distancing to limit the spread of Covid-19 has had a marked impact on the UK’s demand for electricity.

 The main basis for the modification is to address concerns around system security over the coming months.
 Without it, NGESO argues that consumers may be at risk of disruption to power services.

-If passed by Ofgem, the modification will come into effect on Friday 8 May and remain in place until the end of October 2020.
+This modification was approved by Ofgem in May and will remain in place until the end of October 2020.